top of page

 Student Teacher: Ali White

-Supplies Needed: Basic classroom supples: crayons, pencils, colored pencils, scissors, glue stick, and Elmer’s glue.
+Supplies Needed: Basic supplies (e.g., crayons, pencils, color pencils, scissors, Elmer's glue, and glue stick).

 Teacher: Cathy Borchers